kapoorkrish/kapoorkrish/README.md

 ![](hey_there.gif)

 ## About Me
-I am currently a junior in high school and am constantly learning new programming languages.
+I am currently a senior in high school and am constantly learning new programming languages.
 I am especially interested in machine learning.
 Additionally, I am familiar with several Arduino and Raspberry Pi microcontrollers and have experience with iOS development.

 ###
 <div align="center">